anchore/enterprise-docs/content/docs/overview/feeds/_index.md

 so users can try it out.

 ***Note:*** This tech preview is not intended for use in production environments.
-It should be installed in sandbox environments, and is strictly provided here so users can get start to use it and get a sense for the functionality.
+It should be installed in sandbox environments, and is strictly provided here to give users an early, hands-on preview of the feature.
 It may not include all the functionality of the legacy scanner.
-Please report any issues found with it on the anchore-engine Github repo (include link).
+Please report any issues found with it to Anchore Support.

 #### Drivers